 Advanced therapies are assimilating into the core of mainstream healthcare at an ideal pace.
-To gain insight into the current landscape, we recently conducted a Q&A session with Dr. Ali Ghanem, a multidisciplinary scientist and an advisor on different projects and products that aim to improve human health longevity.
+To gain insight into the current landscape, Muhammad Younis recently conducted an interview with Dr. Ali Ghanem, a multidisciplinary scientist and an advisor on different projects and products that aim to improve human health longevity.
 Let's discover what Dr. Ali has to say.

 #LBS: Your Visualized Report on FDA-approved Gene and Cell Therapies emphasizes the recent acceleration of approvals in the field.
 What are the driving factors behind this accelerated pace?